VC Kirsten Green talks shop — including responding to criticisms of Bodega

 Perhaps unsurprisingly, Green defended the deal, arguing the team is simply addressing a trend sparked 20 years ago by the launch of Amazon and that has led today to consumers who “want what they want, when they want it, how they want it, and where they want it.”

-Explained Green, “Last mile efficiencies is a big trend.
+Explained Green, “Last-mile efficiencies is a big trend.
 It’s something that consumers have demonstrated that they want and existing businesses are trying to figure out and new businesses are rising up to [address].”

-Regarding Bodega, she suggested, the idea isn’t to replace corner stores but more or less provide a vastly improved vending machine experience by providing easy access to everyday items to people like college students and apartment dwellers — as well as to make it easier for its customers to track what’s popular, what’s not, and how often certain items need to be replenished.
+Regarding Bodega, she suggested the idea isn’t to replace corner stores but more or less provide a vastly improved vending machine experience by providing easy access to everyday items to people like college students and apartment dwellers — as well as to make it easier for its customers to track what’s popular, what’s not and how often certain items need to be replenished.

 “I think it’s an interesting take on last-mile delivery,” she said.
-“I don’t think it’s every going to be practical for someone to drive around and hand-deliver your toothpaste, so how else do we make that an easy experience that’s readily accessible?”
+“I don’t think it’s ever going to be practical for someone to drive around and hand-deliver your toothpaste, so how else do we make that an easy experience that’s readily accessible?”

 You might check out our sit-down below, particularly if you run or work for an e-commerce company.
-Green had lots of instructive advice, including on the waning power of celebrity endorsements, the power of offline retail, and why expensive catalogs can still make sense.
+Green had lots of instructive advice, including on the waning power of celebrity endorsements, the power of offline retail and why expensive catalogs can still make sense.

 0